Welcome, and thank you for choosing to work with our talented undergraduates!

 These guidelines reflect typical practices in the College of Arts and Sciences, and are not formal requirements.
 Departmental expectations governing the responsibilities of thesis advisors will necessarily vary according to disciplinary standards and institutional customs.

 This role is less defined, and often varies.
-The outside representative can offer a different perspective to students, but whether or not the student or the committee feel the need for regular meetings can be negotiated.
-At the least, the outside representative should be prepared to read and give feedback on drafts of the thesis.
+The Outside Reader's primary role is to make sure that a student’s thesis is held to the same high standards as other departments, and thus must be from outside the student's major department.
+The Outside Reader can offer a different perspective to students and be a key member in the student's research and writing process, or their participation can be more limited.
+Whether or not the student or the committee feel the need for regular meetings can be negotiated.
+At the least, the Outside Reader should be prepared to read and give feedback on drafts of the thesis, attend the student's defense, and vote on the Latin honors recommendation.

-The deadline to defend is always the same day that the defense copy is due to the Honors Program Office.
+The deadline to defend is always the same day that the defense copy is due to the Honors Program via email.

 The honors thesis defense format is similar to a graduate thesis defense, and in most departments scheduling a time and place is the student’s responsibility.
 Many departments also ask the student to bring an unofficial copy of their transcript to the defense.
 The Honors Program doesn’t need to know when the defense will take place – that’s between the student and their committee.